Laputa (band): History

 Laputa's lead songwriter Kouichi was reportedly in a hospital or clinic for much of 2002.
 Because of this, he wrote only two songs on the New Temptation album, and Laputa's tour for the album consisted of less than ten concert dates.
 Junji wrote more of the songs on 誘～New Temptation～惑 than any other member, and would remain Laputa's lead songwriter for the rest of their career.
 Tomoi also began to contribute more in writing songs and lyrics.

 In May 2004 Laputa announced through their fanclub that they were disbanding, citing a desire for each of them to evolve.
 They released a best-of CD+DVD of their material from their years on the Nippon-Crown label titled "BEST AL+CLIPS 2000~2004" on July 28, 2004, toured from August to September, and played their last live on September 5, 2004, at Shibuya Koukaido.
 A DVD of the last live titled "ALL BURST" was released on December 15, 2004.

 After Laputa's disbanding all four musicians stayed in the music business and three of them started solo projects.
 Aki began to release material under his own name, while Kouichi started Everlasting-K and Junji started HALATION.
 On the other hand, Tomoi first joined MILK FUDGE, and then played support for JILS.
 After JILS disbanded, he formed a new band, called C4 in 2008, together with Junji, JILS' guitarist Shunsuke and singer Toki, formerly of 90s' visual kei band Kill=slayd.

+On August 29, 2023, Aki died due to a sudden illness at the age of 52.